I wrote this for a friend who was interested in the "different" way I do things with my horses.

 One of the most useful tools we have, when asking a horse to "go here, back up, move over please, etc.," is to put a finger on the part of the horse's body we would like to move, or apply pressure with the halter or bridle to change the direction of his head.
 A horse that has learned to move away from our touch with any required part of his body has learned to "give to pressure."

 It's frustrating and dangerous to deal with a horse that doesn't politely move over when you politely ask him to.
-Therefore it's well worth a few minutes every day, ongoing, to teach your horse to move at your fingertip request.
+Therefore it's well worth a few minutes every day, ongoing, to remind your horse to move at your fingertip request.

 Doing a lot of this work will also help a horse that "pulls back when tied" (breaks halters).
 He most likely learned how to break the halter before he understood "give to presssure."